aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 The questions that I am using to guide my study are:
 1. How do annual members and casual riders use Divvy bikes differently?
-2. Why would casual riders buy Divvy annual membership?
+2. How can Divvy influence casual riders to become members?

 ## The Data